tnfru/computer_vision/README.md

 ## CIFAR

+CIFAR10 has been implemented, but will be improved further.
+CIFAR100 is up next.
-Currently my network is ~70% accuracy.
+Currently my network is at 70% accuracy.
 I will try to improve it with data augmentation and a better network structure.

 ## MNIST

 My take on the classic MNIST dataset to classify handwritten digits.
+Current accuracy is at 99.6%.
+It is unlikely that I am going to improve that.

 I implemented it both in torch and keras.
-The keras version hit 0.99614% on kaggle.
+The keras version hit 0.99614 on kaggle.
 It uses a slightly changed version of LeNet5 replacing 5x5 Filter with two 3x3 for non linerarity.

 I also implemented a basic version in pytorch, which uses a large number of epochs,